ResistancePlatform/resnode/README.md

 ### Stake and Challenge Balance

-1. In your local wallet (**not the one in AWS**), generate a new transparent address and transfer 10,000.51 RES to this address.
+1. In your local wallet (**not the one in AWS**), generate a new transparent address.
+    - Transfer 10,000 RES to this address.
+    - Transfer 0.51 RES to this same address.

+**Make sure to make two transactions (one with 10,000 and one with 0.51 RES).
+Don't just combine them into one.
+It will make your life easier**.

 *Note*:This balance will not be stored on your AWS instance, it will be safe in sound in your local wallet.
 You can even put it in a Ledger Wallet.
 Just make sure that you have 10,000 RES in an address that you don't plan on moving around, and make a note of this address.